 I’m running to make Cleveland work better—for everyone.
-That means safer streets, more housing options, and a city that delivers on the basics for all of us.
+That means safer streets, more housing options, and city services that serve us all.

 — Austin